How to Get Back on Track with Your Money when You’ve lost Control

 The Result?

-For two straight weeks.
-We all felt sluggish, more tired, and way more lazy.
+This went on for two weeks straight.
+We all felt sluggish, more tired, and just lazy.
 Not to mention the constant bloating and stomach discomfort.

 sleep

-Not only were we wasting money left and right, we were packing on pounds and we were constantly dissatisfied, wanting more and more food to keep us full.
+Not only were we wasting money left and right, but we were also packing on pounds, and we were constantly dissatisfied, wanting more and more food to keep us full.
 It’s an insatiable cycle that keeps us endlessly consuming until our belt buckles explode and our wallets deflate.

 It sucked.

 I had to do something about this and fast.
-This past Friday, I completely cleaned out my kitchen for spring and reorganized the entire room.
+It was time to put a plan in place to get back on track for real.
+So, this past Friday, I completely cleaned out my kitchen for spring and reorganized the entire room.
 I even put new shelf liner.
-It felt great!
-Surely, this would motivate me to start cooking again.
-Sadly though, there was another full day of eating out due to my utter exhaustion.
-Another defeat.
+It felt great to re-organize and reset my space.

 Time for Change-Back on Track